KFSN-TV

-KFSN-TV (channel 30) is a television station in Fresno, California, United States, serving as the market's ABC network outlet.
-It is owned and operated by the network's ABC Owned Television Stations division, and maintains studios on G Street in downtown Fresno; its transmitter is located on Bear Mountain, near Meadow Lakes, California.
+KFSN-TV (channel 30) is a television station in Fresno, California, United States.
+It is owned and operated by the ABC network through its ABC Owned Television Stations division, and maintains studios on G Street in downtown Fresno; its transmitter is located on Bear Mountain, near Meadow Lakes, California.
+The station originally operated as KFRE-TV from 1956 to 1971 when new owners changed the call sign to KFSN-TV.

-Fresno is the smallest television market in California with a "Big Four" network O&O.
+Fresno is the smallest television market in California with a "Big Four" network O&O. (Note: Since Capital Cities Communications was re-branded in 1985 to re-launch the ABC Owned Television Stations in 1986.
+According to RabbitEars.info, the Fresno–Visalia area (Central California region) has ranked 42nd, while the market was ranked 55th by Nielsen.)

 History

-KFRE
+As KFRE-TV

 After the Federal Communications Commission (FCC)'s four-year-long freeze on awarding television station licenses was lifted in 1952, two radio stations—KARM (1430 AM, now KFIG) and KFRE (940 AM, now KYNO) competed for the construction permit to operate a station on channel 12, the sole VHF allocation given to Fresno.
-KFRE won the permit, and the station first signed on the air on May 10, 1956, as KFRE-TV (for Fresno).
+KFRE won the permit.
+Following completion of a 316-kilowatt transmitter at Meadow Lakes, California, in Fresno County, KFRE-TV first went on the air on a stand-by basis on May 10, 1956.
+The station became fully operational on June 5, 1956, as an affiliate of CBS.
+It broadcast as Channel 12 to the entire San Joaquin Valley.
+The programming included popular television shows such as Mighty Mouse, I Love Lucy, Ed Sullivan, I've Got a Secret, Gunsmoke and Jack Benny.
 It is the third-oldest television station in the Fresno market in a three-year timeframe and upon signing on, KFRE-TV took the CBS affiliation from KJEO (channel 47, now KGPE).
 This made Fresno one of the smallest markets where each network gained full-time affiliations at the time.

 The KFRE stations were acquired by Triangle Publications in 1959.
-On February 17, 1961, KFRE-TV reluctantly moved to UHF channel 30 to make Fresno an all-UHF market under orders from the FCC.
-It was known by the term deintermixture, the move was made for the purpose of leveling the playing field and eliminating the potential of unfair competition between the VHF and UHF bands.
+On February 17, 1961, KFRE-TV switched to UHF channel 30 to make Fresno an all-UHF market under orders from the FCC.
+Known by the term deintermixture, the move was made for the purpose of leveling the playing field and eliminating the potential of unfair competition between the VHF and UHF bands.
 A similar situation occurred in nearby Bakersfield where that city's lone VHF station, KERO-TV on channel 10, moved to UHF channel 23 in 1963.
 The move of KFRE-TV to channel 30 opened up channel 12 for use by KCOY-TV in Santa Maria, which went on the air in 1964.